AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-05-31-OptionTrading.md

 These notes have surveyed the literature on option trading from the perspective of computational finance and financial engineering, with particular attention to the geometric and field-theoretic methods that distinguish the present treatment from conventional reading lists.
 The pipeline from foundations through volatility modeling, interest-rate term structure, geometric reformulations, numerical implementation, and trading practice provides a coherent framework for understanding both the mathematics and the practical challenges of derivative pricing.

-The strongest sources in the collection are those that bridge mathematical depth and practical utility: Gatheral's *Volatility Surface* for smile modeling, Henry-Labordère's geometric approach to stochastic volatility, Glasserman's Monte Carlo methods, and the Bayer et al. deep-calibration paper.
+Several sources bridge mathematical depth and practical utility: Gatheral's *Volatility Surface* for smile modeling, Henry-Labordère's geometric approach to stochastic volatility, Glasserman's Monte Carlo methods, and the Bayer et al. deep-calibration paper.
 The most ambitious sources---the geometric arbitrage theory of Farinelli and Vázquez, the quantum-finance approaches of Baaquie and Farinelli-Takada---represent active research frontiers where the conceptual framework is well-developed but the practical applications remain to be fully demonstrated.

-The notes are marked as continuing work.
+The notes are, by definition, in an ongoing state of refinement.
 Future development may include expanded coverage of credit derivatives, machine-learning methods beyond calibration surrogates, and the biophysics-finance connections that arise when stochastic-process methods are applied across both domains.

 ---

+## Bibliography

 ### **Quantitative finance (foundations)**